cicwi/software-guides/README.md

 - Jan-Willem Buurlage
 - Allard Hendriksen

 Contributions are very welcome.
-These can come in various forms: (1) issues /(if something is unclear, or a command fails to run)/, (2) small fixes (typos, ill-formed sentences, ...), (3) contributions to the how-to guide, and so on.
+These can come in various forms, for example:
+- Opening an issue _(if something is unclear, or a command fails to run)_,
+- Providing small fixes (typos, ill-formed sentences, ...)
+- Contributions to the how-to guide

 We use the GitHub issue tracker.
 Please submit pull requests against the `master` branch.